build-on-aws/content/posts/three-tips-for-reinvent/index.md

 - **Step 2** : Click on the little QR code icon that pops up, see the highlighted red box around it in the image below:
     ![LinkedIn QR code generator](images/linkedin-image-2.PNG)

 - **Step 3** : Thats it!
 Now you can let other scan this using LinkedIn, Camera app or any app that lets you scan QR Code.
-You can also save it in your photos gallery and scan and connect! :
+You can also save it in your photos gallery and scan and connect :
 ![LinkedIn generated QR code](images/linkedin-image-3.PNG)

 ## Tip 3 : Self Care is important

 ### Eat, Hydrate and Rest

 It can be overwhelming with back-to-back sessions, networking, and the sheer size of the event.
 Make sure to hydrate, and take breaks.
+You can use refillable bottles using refill stations throughout the campus.

 Breakfast, lunch and snacks are provided at the expo hall in The Venetian.

+> Halal and kosher meals will be available while supplies last.
+Please contact awsreinvent-support@amazon.com to pre-order your meal.

-If you ever miss out on any, or are just hungry and want to grab a bite, Vegas has lots of food options.
-You can find almost everything busy, so be prepared to stand in queues.
+If you ever miss out on any, or are just hungry and want to grab a bite/coffee, Vegas has lots of food options.
+But almost every shop is busy, so be prepared to stand in queues.

 **Bonus tip** - hotels typically sell water bottles at a hefty price.
-Find a CVS, Walgreens, or other convenience stores and buy in bulk.
+Find a CVS, Walgreens, or other convenience stores near your hotel and buy in bulk.

 ### Wear comfortable shoes